Math 141, Sections 03xx

 Academic Integrity

-The University of Maryland, College Park has a nationally recognized Code of Academic Integrity, administered by the Student Honor Council.
+The University of Maryland has a nationally recognized Code of Academic Integrity, administered by the Student Honor Council.
 This Code sets standards for academic integrity at Maryland for all undergraduate and graduate students.
 As a student you are responsible for upholding these standards for this course.
 It is very important for you to be aware of the consequences of cheating, fabrication, facilitation, and plagiarism.
 For more information on the Code of Academic Integrity or the Student Honor Council, please visit here.
 You are asked to sign the campus Honor Pledge on all your quizzes and exams.

+The four in-class exams and the final exam are considered to be Major Grading Events (in the terminology of the Student Attendance Policy).
 The instructor will adhere strictly to the official university policy on makeup exams.
 Makeups will only be given for legitimately excused, documented absences.
 Moreover, foreseeable absences (such as those resulting from religious holidays or participation in university-sponsored sporting events) must be documented prior to the date of the exam that will be missed.

 Accommodations for Disabilities